She Loves Biscotti

 The next step is to combine the two mixtures.

 Remove the lemon peel from the warm milk.
 While whisking continuously, add a ladle of warm milk to the egg mixture.
-Gradually add all the milk while whisking continuously.
+Then, gradually add all the milk while whisking continuously.

-Once the mixture has thickened, remove from heat and allow to cool for a few minutes.
+Once the mixture has thickened, remove it from heat and allow it to cool for a few minutes.

 The final step in making pastry cream is the incorporation of butter.

-The whisking of 2 tablespoons of butter into the finished product is optional, but it guarantees to add flavor and a nice gleam to the finished product.
+The whisking of 2 tablespoons of butter into the finished product is optional, but it guarantees to add flavor and a lovely gleam to the finished product.

 Plastic wrap is placed in direct contact with the pastry cream.